pfackeldey/acat2025/poster.typ

 # [??, ??, ??, ??, ..., ??, ??, ??, ??]
 ```<varray-1>

-`??` indicates that the values are not yet loaded into memory.
+`??` indicates that the values are not-yet-loaded into memory.
-You can access the values of these virtual arrays in two ways.
+You can access the values of these virtual arrays in two ways:

 1. Explicitly load them into memory using `ak.materialize()`:
 #codly(